 Also, as I pointed out one year ago, there’s still no Latine autistic representation in Hollywood that I know of and I really hope that changes someday.
-People like me and Victoria M. Rodríguez-Roldán, J.D. and Kayley Maragite Whalen exists and we deserve to be seen on screen.
+People like me, Victoria M. Rodríguez-Roldán, J.D., and Kayley Margarite Whalen exist and we deserve to be seen on screen.
 Correct representation leads to acceptance and society in society.

 Puerto Rican Representation in West Side Story

 I watched the 1961 version of West Side Story and liked it though a lot of the Puerto Rican characters, including the lead protagonist Maria, were portrayed by white actors.
 This was common for its time for white actors to play BIPOC characters.
 60 years later, the upcoming remake of West Side Story is coming out this Christmas and they did cast more Puerto Rican and Latine actors as the “Sharks” (the Puerto Rican gang inspired by the Capulets from Romeo and Juliet).
 While unlike the 1961 version they did cast a Latina in the role of Maria, Rachel Zegler, she is still not Puerto Rican!
 Some other members of the Sharks are played by actors who also aren’t Puerto Rican, but from other Latine and Hisapnic backgrounds.
 I hate this because Hollywood just cast someone who is Latine without casting specifically for where the character is from.

 Also, I’m dissapointed in the casting of Ansel Elgort in the lead male role because of the sexual assault allegations against him dating back to 2014, which only became public after the movie was filmed.